e1d1s1/docker-ros/README.md

 ```

 You can build a custom local image based on an image from the docker hub (jaci/ros by default) applying a custom local Dockerfile layer on top of it to automate installation of any desired packages or unique setup with `--customlayer path/to/Dockerfile/ new_image_name ros_version`
-  - Roughly equivalent to simply loading the default image, installing a bunch of packages, commiting the container to an image named new_image_name:ros_version.
+  - Roughly equivalent to simply loading the default image, installing a bunch of packages, and then commiting the container to an image named new_image_name:ros_version.
   - Your custom Dockerfile should take a FROM argument to base the image upon, and a USER argument for the user name.

 ```